Thomas Knox, 1st Earl of Ranfurly: Career

 In 1818 he succeeded his father in the viscountcy of Northland, but, as this was an Irish peerage it did not entitle him to a seat in the House of Lords.
 However, in 1826 he was created Baron Ranfurly, of Ramphorlie in the County of Renfrew, in the Peerage of the United Kingdom, which entitled him and his successors to a seat in the upper chamber of parliament.
 In 1831 he was further honoured when he was made Earl of Ranfurly in the Peerage of Ireland.

-Family
+Personal life

+Lord Ranfurly married his cousin the Hon.
+Diana Jane Pery, daughter of Edmund Pery, 1st Viscount Pery and Hon.
+Elizabeth Vesey, in 1785.
+Together, they were the parents of: